20 cities with water shortage

 13. Karachi, Pakistan (17 million people)

-One of world’s 20 megacities and the most populous in Pakistan, Karachi faces severe water risks with a growing gap between water supply and demand.
+One of the world’s 20 megacities and the most populous in Pakistan, Karachi faces severe water risks with a growing gap between water supply and demand.
 This is partly because the city’s population growth has always outstripped projections and partly because of a delay in the execution of mega water supply projects.

 To meet their needs, Karachi households and industries depend on limited water supplies from the Karachi Water and Sewerage Board (KWSB) as well as groundwater and tankers.